Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

 ------

-Please create an issue if you find we missed some papers.
+Please create an issue or contact 12032913@main.sustech.edu.cn if you find we missed some papers.